Ice sheet formation

 For ice core samples, scientists use a special drill that bores down into the ice and removes a very long cylindrical tube.
 The farther and deeper they go, the older the ice and the information that it contains.
-The oldest ice core has been dated to 800,000 years ago, taken from Antarctica.
+The oldest continuous ice core has been dated to 800,000 years ago, taken from Antarctica.

 Within each ice core, scientists can study the layers of snow and ice and any debris like ash or pollen within.

 A model is a simplification of reality.
 Modeling is a scientific tool that uses computers to help conceptualize and visualize the ice sheets.
 These numerical methods can simulate the evolution, movements, and energy balances of the Greenland and Antarctic Ice Sheets.
 Scientists input data garnered through various methods, such as remote sensing, aircraft, and direct field measurements, to test how an ice sheet may have formed and changed over time.